Entry Authorization to Argentina for Legal Residency

 Immigration to Argentina with an Official Entry Authorization

-If you want to move to Argentina with your family — whether for work, study, or to start a new chapter — you’ll need something called an Entry Permit, also referred to as an Entry Authorization to Argentina, to enter correctly.
+If you want to move to Argentina with your family, whether for work, study, or to start a new chapter, you’ll need an Entry Permit to make things correctly, also referred to as an Entry Authorization to Argentina, to enter correctly.
 This process is not mandatory, but it is highly recommended to improve your chances of entry visa approval at the consulate.
-For those interested in Argentina immigration pathways, this document is the first formal step toward obtaining legal residence and, eventually, Argentine nationality.
+For those interested in Argentina immigration, this document is the first formal step to make sure if you are eligible or not, to have the Argentine Government to check and verify your documents.
+After your physical arrival in Buenos Aires, this has to be changed to the legal residence, and, eventually, leads to Argentine nationality after two years.

 This is also an important starting point if you’re considering Argentina residency by investment or planning long-term relocation under one of the Argentina Residency programs.